 Housed in the UNESCO-listed 13th-century Palais de la Berbie, the Toulouse-Lautrec Museum is devoted to the work of the famous artist, Henri de Toulouse-Lautrec, who was born in Albi.
 The museum displays Lautrec's distinctive posters, as well as paintings and drawings.

 Albi is a worthwhile day trip from Toulouse (a one-hour drive) or combined with an itinerary of other attractions such as Carcassonne (about a two-hour drive).

 Toulon is less touristy than other seaside cities along France's Mediterranean coast yet offers plenty of attractions.
 This characteristic port town has an attractive palm-fringed waterfront, which is full of shops, and restaurants with outdoor terraces.

-A traditional Provençal market has been held at the Cours Lafayette since the 18th century.
-Today, this market takes place every day (except Mondays) from 7:30am until 12:30pm; vendors sell fresh vegetables, fruits, flowers, specialty food products, and Provençal fabrics.
+A traditional Provençal market has been held in Toulon since the 18th century.
+Today, this market takes place every day (except Mondays) at the Cours Lafayette from 7:30 am until 12:30 pm; vendors sell fresh vegetables, fruits, flowers, specialty food products, and Provençal fabrics.

-From the Port of Toulon, travelers can sail away to the Île de Porquerolles.
-Just an hour ferry ride away, this idyllic island features magnificent natural scenery, sandy beaches, and secluded coves.
+From the Port of Toulon, you can sail away to the dreamy Île de Porquerolles just an hour's ferry ride away.
+The island features unspoiled natural scenery, sandy beaches, and secluded coves.
 It's the perfect destination for a relaxing getaway.
 Besides sunbathing, the Île de Porquerolles offers opportunities for snorkeling, hiking, and mountain biking.